From Zero to $198K in 18 Months: The Systematic Execution That Prevented Every Break

 Total: $115K/month

-But he grandfathered existing clients (relationship preservation).
-Communicated: “Your rate stays locked.
+He grandfathered existing clients as a relationship-preservation move and communicated, “Your rate stays locked.
 New clients pay $5.5K starting next month.”

 Margin check: